YashPat/The-Most-Minimal-Way-To-Track-Gym-Progress/README.md

-# Minimal Tracking: Sets Per Muscle Group
+# A Minimalists Approach to Lifting

 ## Research Foundation